DimitarPetrov/printracer/README.md

 > NOTE: The name of the file can be provided via -o (--output) flag to the visualize command.

-With the following content:
 ![Example 1](examples/example1.png)

 But in some situation this diagram can become so big that it becomes useless.

 That's where `--depth (-d)` and `--func (-f)` flags comes to rescue.

-`--depth` flag controls how deep in the invocation graph you want your visualization to go.
+- `--depth` flag controls how deep in the invocation graph you want your visualization to go.
-`--func` flag controls which function to be the starting point of the visualization.
+- `--func` flag controls which function to be the starting point of the visualization.

 So if you execute the following command with the trace of the previous example:
 ```
 printracer visualize trace.txt --depth 2 --func foo
 ```
 A diagram like this will be generated for you:

 ![Example 2](examples/example2.png)

 Much cleaner and focused on the let's say problematic part of the trace.